This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Most weekends, around 20 to 30 stalls cram into to Heron Square (we have to say the smell from some of the hot stalls is amazing).

-The Duckpond Market in West London is open from 10.30 to 4pm every Saturday and from 11am to 4pm every Sunday.
+The Duckpond Artisan Market in Richmond, West London is open on Saturdays and Sundays from from 10.30 to 4pm in the winter months and 11am to 4:30pm in the summer months – times correct as of early 2024.

 YOU MIGHT LIKE: Guide to London’s best farmers markets >